nkh/ftl/README.md

 ## Installation

-There a very simple installer that mirrors my environment.
+There's a very simple installer that mirrors my environment.
 I run Ubuntu (KUbuntu) and install a few dependencies from source.

-Since some dependencies gets build during the install multiple development environment are also installed.
+Since some dependencies get build during the install, multiple development environment are also installed.

 *ftl* uses full apllications which need to be installed so the disk usage